 - 1. Within the rectangle, there are 4 intersecting lines. - 2.
-Diagonal lines should approximately connect opposite corners (slight gaps allowed). - 3.
-Shape should have 4 corners and corners should not be rounded. - 4.
-Lines should intersect approximately at center of the rectangle; not drawn with a dot.
+Rectangle should not be overly rotated (e.g., lines should be approximately parallel/perpendicular to edge of paper). - 3.
+Diagonal lines should approximately connect opposite corners (slight gaps allowed). - 4.
+Shape should have 4 corners and corners should not be rounded. - 5.
+Lines should intersect approximately at center of the rectangle; not drawn with a dot. - 6.
+Shape should not have a large gap or overlap at junction.